antoniofractuous/MEAN-stack-angular/README.md

 - **Express** a back-end application framework that makes requests to the database for reads and writes.

-- **Angular** Front-end application framework that handles client and server requests.
+- **Angular** front-end application framework that handles client and server requests.

 - **Node.js** JavaScript runtime environment that accepts requests and displays results to the end user.